funcionante/makerlab/_docs/specification/wiki.md

 # Authentication
-Users can authenticate themselves in a transparent way, that being possible using UA OAuth tool.
-This means there is no need for registration.
-All the user needs to do is to have the UA credentials.
-This access gives permissions to the user/student level.
-Further permissions are granted by the Manager, to assign Mentors, or Administrator, to assign all roles.
+Users can authenticate themselves in a transparent way, that being possible using OAuth protocol .
+It's workflow is centralized in wiki side, so all the clients will need to pass this layer in order to login.

-authentication centralized on wiki
+All the user needs to do is to have the University of Aveiro credentials.
+This means there is no need for registration, making the accounting something much more simple and fast.
+The system will have access to user's informations, with his consensus, in order to populate it's profile page.
+Further permissions are granted by the manager.

 # Management
 The management one of the main tools of the wiki.
 This chapter intends to develop the manager features.